Dracula: The Dark Prince: Plot

 Dracula, a Romanian prince, Knight of the Secret Order of the Dragon, and direct descendant of Abel, is charged with vanquishing the Turks from his homeland.
-While on the campaign, he appoints his wife Elizabeth to rule in his place.
+While on the campaign, he appoints his wife Erzebet to rule in his place.
 However, when he returns, he finds his wife and knights have been murdered by his advisers, who were unhappy with his ways.
 He murders them but spares one, who remained loyal; with the aid of a faithful squire (who is fatally wounded), an enraged Dracula turns against God and is cursed to spend an eternity in loneliness.

 Centuries later, a group of keepers is attacked by a monstrous undead armoured figure known as Wrath in their quest to find the Lightbringer, the only weapon that can kill Dracula.
 Sisters Alina and Esme are entrusted to bring the Lightbringer to Leonardo Van Helsing as their guards ward off an attack.
 A band of thieves led by Lucian finds the sisters and steals the Lightbringer.
 Leonardo arrives just before the band is attacked by Wrath and his undead.
 During the struggle, Lucian manages to activate the Lightbringer, revealing that he is a descendant of Cain and able to wield the weapon.
 He manages to injure Wrath with the weapon, but most of the thieves are killed, and Alina is kidnapped by Wrath and brought to Dracula.

 Dracula recognizes Alina as his murdered bride and instructs his advisor Renfield to protect her, during which time Leonardo tells a skeptical Lucian about his lineage.
 The group discovers that the Lightbringer is activated by Lucian's blood, killing the undead, and Leonardo says that with Dracula's blood, it could bring the dead to life.
 At the castle, Alina attempts to leave but is stopped by one of the new residents, Demetria, who shows her the dining room and says that they like living there.
 As she becomes entranced by the atmosphere, the courtiers, who are revealed to be vampires, attempt to bite her, but Dracula rescues Alina just in time.

-At Betriz, Esme, Leonardo, and Lucian arrive at a gathering of demon hunters, where they meet Andros, an axe-wielding giant hunter who looks to avenge his sister, taken long ago.
+At Betriz, Esme, Leonardo, and Lucian arrive at a gathering of demon-hunters, where they meet Andros, an axe-wielding hunter who looks to avenge his sister, taken long ago.
 Leonardo tells how one who is bitten can either suffer forever, become a slave, or be killed.
 Andros decides to join the group to find Dracula's castle.
 Wrath and his undead once again attack the group but is mortally wounded by the Lightbringer.
 He returns to the castle and is revived by Dracula.